megabytis/agentic-ai-backend/notes/1-prompting.md

 - Sound confident but be wrong

 **Example:**
-A realistic description of a **non-existent product**
+let's assume i'm asking a model about an non-exitence product in such a way that it feels like it does exist.
+Then the model will give false nd random response.

 ---

 ### How to Reduce Hallucinations

-- Ask model to **quote source text first**
+- Ask model to **find relevant information bout the provided text first**
-- Then answer using only those quotes
+- Then answer the question based on the relevant information.
-- Maintain traceability to original data